IsaacDodd/flowchart/CONTRIBUTING.md

 - **New Features**: The project is very open to new ideas.
 Please study the present source code and go right ahead and send a pull request.

 ### Attribution
 Your help is greatly needed and would be greatly appreciated!
-You will be given proper attribution for any contributions you make to the flowchart package.
+You will be given the proper attribution for any contributions you make to the flowchart package.